 Secret Woods Nature Center

-Although there are no outdoor picnic facilities at this site, the Julia Hall is available for presentations, and an outdoor amphitheater, the Monarch Interpretive Center, and the Swallowtail Classroom are also available for groups.
+The Julia Hall is available for presentations.
+An outdoor amphitheater, the Monarch Interpretive Center, and the Swallowtail Classroom are also available for groups.
 Lunch facilities are available to your group with prior arrangement.

 Dates fill up quickly, so schedule field trips well in advance of your visit.
 Please call the park/nature center of your choice between 9 a.m. and 5 p.m. to make a reservation.
 Check individual park/nature center program listings for scheduled offerings.